dfeng/notes/text-recognition.md

  - if you ignore things like italics, you can assume that characters occupy some contiguous set of columns, enabling you to make column-level predictions.^[Actually, this makes me think that somewhere the model should definitely be able to use the fact that characters are of a certain consistent range of relative width (though capital letters might throw things off).]
 At the same time, you can probably break down more sophisticated models into a "pre-processing" step that turns weirdly oriented sequences of characters into some baseline horizontal orientation, maybe even normalized by size.
 Once you've done that, then we're basically on starting from the same position.

-I think it would also be useful to think more broadly in terms of languages,
+I think it would also be useful to think more broadly in terms of languages.
+For instance, there are right-to-left languages (which doesn't really matter, except that your language model is now reversed); and then you have things like chinese with their characters (this may be out of scope for now, given the explosion in the number of "character" classes).

 ## (Implicit) Language Model